ghosh-avik/CEV-MCS-Power-Estimation-and-Joint-Scheduling/README.md

 ```

 Each run writes a timestamped folder `<CHOICE>_Site_<n>_MCS_<m>_CEV_<e>_<timestamp>/` under `simple_dataset/results/` containing the cost/KPI breakdown, power and SOE profiles, the solved CEV schedule, the MIP convergence trace, and summary plots.
 The solver time limit defaults to 1 hour (as in Table IV) and is overridable, e.g. `MCS_TIME_LIMIT_SEC=18000` for the 5-hour extended Scenario 4 re-solve of Appendix F.

+> **Caution:** every `Reference` run *overwrites* `results/ref_schedule_Reference.csv`, the frozen CEV schedule that B1 and B2 pin to.
+If you run `Reference` with a reduced time limit (e.g. a quick smoke test via `MCS_TIME_LIMIT_SEC`), the degraded schedule will shift subsequent B1/B2 results away from Table IV.
+With the included schedule, B1/B2 reproduces its Table IV cost exactly.

 The runs used in the paper are included in each scenario's `results/` folder, so all figures and Table IV values can be verified without re-solving.
 Solving uses HiGHS (open source); every instance except the proposed strategy in Scenario 4 proves optimality within the 1-hour limit (see Appendix F for why Scenario 4's residual gap does not affect the reported cost).